What you need to know about Ebola

 Leading virologists around the world working together, committed to solving

 the viral challenges facing the human population.

-Statement from the Global Virus Network This week, the U.S. Centers for Disease Control and Prevention and the Florida Department of Health reported locally-acquired cases of chikungunya virus infection in…
+Statement from the Global Virus Network on the Spread of Chikungunya This week, the U.S. Centers for Disease Control and Prevention and the Florida Department of Health reported locally-acquired cases of…

 Dr. Robert B. Tesh currently serves as Professor of Pathology, and Microbiology and Immunology at UTMB, and is Director of the World Reference Center for Emerging Viruses and Arboviruses.
 His work involves characterizing viruses that cause life-threatening tropical infectious diseases, including zoonotic and arthropod-borne viruses that cause infections such as West Nile and Yellow Fever.
 His work on emerging viruses is critical to improving global public health.
 In addition, Dr. Tesh holds the John S. Dunn Distinguished Chair in Biodefense at UTMB for his work with pathogens of bioterrorism potential.